 A brief sampling of a few of the misdemeanor and felony crimes that most frequently cause deaths and involuntary manslaughter charges in the state of Ohio would include:

 Did a law enforcement officer in Columbus, Ohio, recently arrest you on suspicion of involuntary manslaughter?
-Then please reach out to the team of knowledgeable criminal defense attorneys at Koenig & Owen, LLC, at your earliest convenience.
+Then please reach out to the team of knowledgeable criminal defense attorneys at James D. Owen, LLC, at your earliest convenience.
 We have many years of experience in the legal field and are ready to stand up for you.

 Consequences of Involuntary Manslaughter Convictions in Ohio

 When an Ohio court convicts someone of involuntary manslaughter, that person faces three distinct types of consequences:

 - Civil consequences